Dino-Kupinic/dino-kupinic.dev/content/about.md

 Building this website was a fun experience, and I learned a lot about web development in the process.
 Though it's not perfect, I'm happy with the result, and I'm looking forward to improving it in the future.

+### Future Plans

+In the future, I want to rewrite this website in Next.js and use a totally different design.
+I have a few ideas in mind, but I want to keep them a secret for now!
+Right now, I'm not sure when that will happen, but I want to do it sometime in 2025/26.

 ## Inspiration

 I got inspired by the design of [Vercel](https://vercel.com) and [Next.js](https://nextjs.org).
 I wanted to build something similar, but with my own twist.
 Thanks to [shadcn](https://ui.shadcn.com/) for the awesome component library, which I used as a base for my website.
+Though I would like to make my own component library in the future!

 ## Tech Stack